denkarz/Simple_Benchmark/README.md

 # Simple CPU/GPU/IO benchmark

 The Simple Benchmark is the program that tests your computer performance.
 There are 3 basic tests in it.
-Time (in milliseconds) is a value of performance in all 3 tests
+Time (in milliseconds) is a value of performance in all 3 tests.
 UI is based on Swing.

 ### Features